 There is one mindset shift that many of my clients have learned to make that stands out prominently.
 This mindset enables these leaders to be less frustrated when things don’t go as planned, less stressed during times of conflict, and more confident to meet their challenges head on.

 What is that mindset?
 It is a mindset of being grateful for the experiences you have – as challenging as they may be – for they provide you with the opportunities you need to learn and grow.

 A case in point: One corporate services manager I coached, wanted to become a better delegator.
 I helped her map out a plan for delegating her work and she began to take action.
 The next thing you know, she had a situation where the delegation went wrong!
 The delegatee didn’t complete the task properly within the timeframe required.

 Frustrated, this manager said she was “stuck working late to get the task done before it was due in the morning”.
 This was exactly the opposite of what the delegation was meant to do – free up her time, not cost her more time!

-Did this mean the coaching didn’t help her AT ALL?
 Did this mean that she was DOOMED for failure as a delegator?
 Did this mean her team member couldn’t be TRUSTED?
 Certainly not!
 What this meant was that now this manager had another opportunity to practice becoming a better delegator.